jhauschild/WinterschoolBarcelona2021/README.md

 **Running notebooks on Google colab**: You can also use [Google's colab cloud service](https://colab.research.google.com) to run the jupyter notebooks **without any local installation**.
 Use this option if you have any trouble with your local installation.
 In this case, you need to ``pip install git+git://github.com/jhauschild/WinterschoolBarcelona2021`` to allow the notebooks to find the toy codes.
+(It's already as a comment at the top of the notebooks.)

 ## License